 Your washing machine has hot, warm, cool, cold and tap cold temperature settings to provide the right care for your garments of various sizes and fabrics.
 Always follow the care tag’s water temperature recommendations for the right setting for your fabrics.

 The dryer setting you use depends on the fabric and recommendations on your garment’s care tag.
 Dryers from Whirlpool brand can have settings of no heat, timed dry, normal, permanent press, tumble dry, less dry, more dry and very dry to properly care for your clothes.
 Some Whirlpool® dryers also have a Wrinkle Shield™ option to help prevent wrinkles in your clothes, as well as an AutoDry™ Drying System that automatically senses when your clothes are dry and stops the cycle.

 As a general rule, higher temperatures are best used for heavy items, like towels, jeans and jackets.
 Low to medium heat settings are ideal for sheets, blouses and undergarments, while no heat settings are designed for heat-sensitive fabrics or garments containing rubber or plastic.
 When in doubt, always refer to your garment’s care tag for specific drying instructions to keep your family’s clothes ready to wear.

 Choose the right laundry cycle for every fabric

 Choosing the right cycle starts with how you sort clothes.
+If an item’s tag says “dry clean only,” you will want to select the gentle cycle and wash that item by itself.
 Sort by fabric type first.
 If you’re worried about colors bleeding from newer items or using different additives in the wash cycle (for instance, bleach with whites or brighteners with colors), further sort laundry by color.